Discover Dangar Island on the Hawkesbury River

 1. Walk Around the Island

-The 3 km walking trail around the island is the best way to explore its natural beauty, admire the local real estate and enjoy great views across the Hawkesbury River.
+The 3 km walking trail around the island is the best way to explore its unique beauty, admire the local real estate, and enjoy views across the Hawkesbury River.

 2. Swim at Bradleys Beach

-It’s also a very social beach, with many people picnicking on warm summer days and nights and children playing together on the sand or in the park.
+It’s also quite a social beach, with visitors picnicking on warm summer days and nights and children playing on the sand or in the park.

 Several major island events are also held at the beach, such as Australia Day and New Year’s Eve celebrations.